Let’s learn about these key Christological points together, in the Q & A format.

 What does that title mean?

 But he was not a king in the mold of Caesar.
 He was called first to conquer invisible, spiritual dark forces, and your heart by love.
-In the near future, the worldly kingdoms are going down in defeat, next, visible to all.
+In the near future, the worldly kingdoms are going down in defeat, visible for all to see.

 Does “I am” mean just the first person being verb as we may use it of ourselves (“I am a human”)?
 Or does it have reference to the Old Testament and the great ‘I AM’??